pdxparrot/ggj2020/SETUP.md

 * Need to import TextMesh Pro Essentials
 * Use Mirror for networking
 * Add features for ENABLE_VR and ENABLE_GVR and ENABLE_SERVER_SPECTATOR and USE_NAVMESH
+* Create Data/Animation/empty.controller Animation Controller in project setup
+* Create Data/Audio/main.mixer Mixer in project setup
+* Add button-click.mp3 and button-hover.mp3 to the common GitHub and download them to Data/Audio/UI
+* Create the EventSystem prefab at project setup ?

 # Project Creation